 Loss of enjoyment of life means the negative impact on your life from the accident.
 If you were paralyzed from the chest down and you used to be a runner, these damages would be much higher than if you were not active before the accident.

-If you or a loved one have been in a pedestrian accident in Tualatin, you could be left with head injuries, broken bones, internal injuries, and untold pain and suffering.
-You may have thousands of dollars in medical bills you cannot pay, lost earnings, and many out of pocket expenses.
+If you or a loved one have been in a pedestrian accident, you could be left with head injuries, broken bones, internal injuries, and untold pain and suffering.
+Plus, you may have thousands of dollars in medical bills you cannot pay, lost earnings, and many out of pocket expenses.
 If it can be proven the driver was negligent, he could have to pay for your medical expenses and much more.
 The Herron Law Office is experienced in holding negligent drivers responsible who injure others in car accidents.
 Please contact our law offices today for a free consultation.
-We are located 5 min away from the city of Tualatin and will be happy to meet you in our office.
 We can determine quickly if you have a strong personal injury claim.

 5285 Meadows Road, Suite 204, Lake Oswego, Oregon